 Ventura College currently uses the MDTP developed by the CSU/UC Mathematics Diagnostic Testing Project for placement into mathematics courses.
 The following links may be used to view samples of the four levels of math assessment tests: Test 1 Algebra Readiness; Test 2 Elementary Algebra; Test 3 Intermediate Algebra and Test 4 Pre-calculus.

 Ventura College currently uses the College Tests for English Placement (CTEP) to place students into appropriate English classes.
-There are no study guides available for the English assessment test.
 The English assessment test consists of three parts including reading comprehension, grammar and a sentence completion exercise.
 The English test is multiple choice, and no written essay is required.
+Click on the link for the English study guide.

 Ability to Benefit Testing